Obsidian-Dynasty-Online/.github/profile/CONTRIBUTING.md

 ## Acknowledgments

-We appreciate your valuable contributions to Obsidian Dynasty Online.
+We appreciate your valuable contributions to Obsidian Dynasty.
 Your help makes our projects better and more enjoyable for everyone.
 Thank you for being a part of our community!